-A valid proof of the version in Equation (1) will give you 4 points extra credit.
+The negative direction is slightly trickier; a valid proof of the full Equation (1) (with the absolute value) will give you 2 points extra credit.

 This completes our proof of the Cauchy-Schwarz inequality for the dot product on $\mathbb{R}^d$ .
 The triangle inequality is a direct consequence of the Cauchy-Schwarz inequality.